DevSilv/DevSilv.github.io/_posts/2021/02/28/2021-02-28-virt-manager-options-and-info.md

     (75) The option "Customize configuration before install" – TODO

     (76) The option "Network selection" – TODO.
-For options within this option, see the option 384.
+For options of this option, see the option 384.

 ### The window "Locate ISO media volume" (the main window of Virtual Machine Manager > the main menu > "File" > "New Virtual Machine" > "Forward" > Browse...")